-Here’s a quick and somewhat belated look at my most recent show: the Summer Art Market (SAM), put on by the Denver Art Students League (ASL).
-It was a wonderful weekend for many first-time artists along with us long-in-the-tooth professionals.
+Here’s a quick look at a unique local show: the Summer Art Market (SAM), put on by the Denver Art Students League (ASL).
+It’s a wonderful weekend for many first-time artists along with us long-in-the-tooth professionals.

 What’s the Deal with SAM?